 While this article has focused mainly on Mailchimp for WooCommerce by Mailchimp plugin, another free plugin is the one that the people at WooCommerce provide.
 One of the striking differences apart from being easy to use and integrating with WooCommerce is a simple pop-up form embedded in web pages to persuade your online visitors to become subscribers.

-This is a practice that Master Thesis also adopts.
 In fact, people on Fiverr are running gigs right now that offer services like creating pop-up subscription forms for Mailchimp on your website.
 Here is what you need to do:

 - Click Add Block button in your WordPress Editor and search for Mailchimp.